lucidityflows/help-without-judgment/README.md

 	- Do: python3 manage.py runserver
 - All done!

-*When you want to check your changes locally repeat 'python3 manage.py migrate' and then 'python3 manage.py runserver'
+*When you make changes to models or the database, 'python3 manage.py migrate', and then 'python3 manage.py runserver'